mrstone14/TC4-shield/hardware/TC4ESP/readme.md

     Amplifiers are available for K and J types only.
 Not sure how popular is the T type thermocouple, though...

-    No more ambient sensor is used, because CJC is a feature of TC amp itself.
+    Ambient sensor is not used anymore, because CJC is a feature of TC amp itself.

     Software changes to handle this configuration are very small... actually it could operate with the original library unchanged, using the linear model class, just specifying a slope of 5mV per C degree.
-However, for more code optimization, some sections related to ambient sensor were disabled, and also the code for K/J/T thermocouples was been conditionally disabled based on several defines.
+However, for more code optimization, some sections related to ambient sensor were disabled, and also the code for K/J/T thermocouples has been conditionally disabled based on several defines.
-    The resulting library should be of greater interest for Arduino users than for ESP platform, because a serious memory amount was been freed this way.
+    The resulting library should be of greater interest for Arduino users than for ESP platform, because a serious memory amount has been freed this way.

 - potentiometers
-     Because one of the most important drawbacks of the ESP platform is the lack of multiple ADC, this issue was been addressed in two ways:
+     Because one of the most important drawbacks of the ESP platform is the lack of multiple ADC, this issue has been addressed in two ways:
-     - Additional operating modes, based on buttons instead pots, were been added in a separate user interface;
+     - Additional operating modes, based on buttons instead of pots, have been added in a separate user interface;
-     - in a later iteration, for those not happy to operate clicking buttons, the pots based functionality was been reinstated, using the unused channels 3 and 4 of MCP3424, assuming they aren't used for additional thermocouples !
+     - in a later iteration, for those not happy to operate clicking buttons, the pots based functionality has been reinstated, using the unused channels 3 and 4 of MCP3424, assuming they aren't used for additional thermocouples !

      So, anyone interested to approach this new platform should be aware about this possible scenario limitation: if all the 4 TC channels are desired to be used for temperature, AND not interested to explore a new user interface where heater is operated using buttons, then the only available operating mode is profile based roasting, with no manual heater control.